 • How can complex topologies be assessed, e.g., topologies including multiple endpoints or solutions linking DFS with traditional banking scenarios such as checking accounts?

+Who are the different entities and interactions in use cases related to Digital Financial Services?

 • What QoS levels will be needed by the services supported on these networks?

 • How will the end-to-end QoS objectives for DFS be achieved when more than one network participates in the provision of communications?